 News

-Exhibition, Vernissage, Public Event | Kunsthaus Biel/Centre d’art Bienne
+Public Event | Kunsthaus Biel Centre d’art Bienne (KBCB)

 «Public Event»

-Kunsthaus Biel / Centre d’art Bienne
+Kunsthaus Biel Centre d’art Bienne (KBCB)

-Public Workshop (EN/DE)
+Public Workshop (EN/DE/FR)

 “Plankton Studio: Observing the Unseen”